SaadRada/Dev-Roadmap/MongoDB/README.md

 )
 ````
 <strong>save</strong> can insert or update the data
-update if write to object id
+update if write an specific object id

 ````
 db.collectionName.save(